Ian-I-Chien/Ian-I-Chien/README.md

 </p>

 ## About Me
-Experienced BMC developer with four years of expertise in Meta-OpenBMC and Linux-Foundation OpenBMC development, including BMC & Bridge IC functionalities.
+Experienced BMC developer with four years of expertise in Meta (facebook) OpenBMC and Linux-Foundation OpenBMC development, including BMC & Bridge IC functionalities.

 🔭 I’m currently working on **A Reverse Engineering Project**, **OpenBMC**, **Human-Fall-Detector**, **Valorant-Discord-Bot**